AbdurRehmanKhan-ARK/PROGRAMMING-FUNDAMENTALS-LAB-PROJECT/README.md

 ## 📘 **About the Project**
 The **Airline Reservation System** is a `C language` based terminal application developed as part of our ***Programming Fundamentals Lab Project*** at **FAST NUCES - Karachi**.
-It simulates a simplified airline service, empowering users and admins to manage flights, bookings, and passenger data — all through a structured and file-driven interface.
+It simulates a simplified airline service, empowering users and admins to manage flights, bookings, and passenger data where everything through a structured and file-driven interface.

 ---